cldellow/mapt/README.md

 ## `build`

 ```
-mapt build file.pbf layer1 layer2
+mapt build file.pbf land water
 ```

-Build `layer1.pmtiles` and `layer2.pmtiles` with `file.pbf` as input.
+Build `land.pmtiles` and `water.pmtiles` with `file.pbf` as input.

-Your tilemaker configuration will be read from `layers/layer1.json`, your Lua profile from `layers/layer1.lua`.
+Your tilemaker configuration will be read from `slices/land.json`, your Lua profile from `layers/land.lua`, etc.

 ## `serve`